Cable TV Alternatives

 5. Internet TV applications

-If you absolutely hate TV in almost every form, then you'd probably benefit from just sticking to shows on the internet.
+If you absolutely hate traditional TV in almost every form, then you'd probably benefit from just sticking to shows on the internet.
 Hulu and Netflix are obviously the most popular services here and trends don't show anyone else stepping on their toes, anytime soon.
 But companies have seen the need (and customer demand) to convert, such as HBO, where you can now subscribe to their monthly service and watch specialty shows, whenever and however you like.

 If you're someone who needs the latest tech and records most of your shows, your best bet is satellite TV.
 If you love sports but don't want to upgrade to a $50+ plan, a simple HD antenna and the WatchESPN app can be your best friends.
 The possibilities are almost endless.
 With all the advances surrounding internet speed/reliability and companies hopping on board, you can literally now watch TV on your terms; it all just depends on your programming needs and budget.
 Enjoy!